MiguelDP4/Bubble-Sort/README.md

 ## Acknowledgments

-- We thank microverse for this learning opportunity
+- We thank microverse for this learning opportunity.